syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Allow us to specify the parent and child nodes to get auto check while we check or uncheck a node.
+Allows to specify the parent and child nodes to get auto check while you check or uncheck a node.